rohit-sahoo/LLama2-LORA-Fine-Tune-QA/README.md

 # LLM Llama 2 LORA: Fine-Tuned for Enhanced Question Answering

-This project enhances the question-answering capabilities of the 7B-parameter Llama 2 Large Language Model (LLM) using Low-Rank Adaptation (LORA).
-It focuses on a specialized question-answering dataset from Databricks, which consists of high-quality, AI-generated prompt/response pairs across various instruction categories.
+This project enhances the question-answering capabilities of the 7B-parameter Llama 2 Large Language Model (LLM) through Low-Rank Adaptation (LORA) and incorporates Retrieval Augmented Generation (RAG).
+It focuses on a specialized dataset from Databricks, consisting of high-quality, AI-generated prompt/response pairs across various instruction categories.
+RAG dynamically enriches the LLM's input with relevant information, significantly improving the model's ability to generate accurate and contextually rich responses.
 **Table of Contents**

 - Features